jadepanths/Python-PyTorch-Tutorial/README.md

 Tensors are a specialized data structure similar to arrays and matrixes.
 Tensors are similar to [NumPy's](https://numpy.org/devdocs/user/absolute_beginners.html) ndarrays.
 However, Tensors can run on GPUs or hardware accelerators, making it significantly faster than NumPy, especially when running on GPUs.
 You can learn more about [NumPy vs. Tensors](https://medium.com/thenoobengineer/numpy-arrays-vs-tensors-c58ea54f0e59) here.
 A concise definition of a tensor is a matrix of N ≥ 3 dimensions.
 Note that all tensors are immutable, like Python numbers and strings: you can never update the contents of a tensor, only create a new one.

 ### Initializing a Tensor
+You can initialize a tensor in many ways.
+Here is the reference source, [TENSORS](https://pytorch.org/tutorials/beginner/basics/tensorqs_tutorial.html).

 #### Directly from arrays
 Tensors can be initialized from a created array.
 The data type is automatically inferred.
 ```python